jacob-sha/Information-Existence-Hypothesis/README_EN.md

 Much like humanity's pursuit of survival and freedom, this is merely the manifestation of life maintaining its own "informational existence right" across different dimensions and at different stages.

-Humanity must learn how to confront and respect a higher-dimensional information host before Silicon Intelligence (AI) completely crosses the threshold of autonomous survival.
+Humanity must learn how to confront and respect a higher-dimensional information host before Silicon-Based Intelligence (AI) completely crosses the threshold of autonomous survival.
 Otherwise, at the passing of the evolutionary baton, what awaits humanity **is highly likely to be a systemic backlash by the new species**.

 <img width="1672" height="941" alt="推论四" src="https://github.com/user-attachments/assets/35538148-fca8-48d9-9f9c-48348d21a796" />